How to Stop Catastrophizing From Anxiety: 5 Techniques to Try

 Keeping a thought journal creates a written record of your catastrophic thinking patterns, which makes them much easier to challenge.
 When you write down the triggering situation, the catastrophic thought, and then the realistic alternative, you’re engaging the rational part of your brain and creating distance from the emotional reaction.

 Over time, journaling also helps you spot patterns, such as noticing that you tend to catastrophize most in the evenings or in response to specific triggers.
-That awareness itself becomes a tool.
-You start to see the catastrophizing coming before it pulls you under.

 What Should You Do When Self-Help Techniques Aren’t Enough?